crystalin/better-voice-typing/README.md

 - [x] Add feature to auto-stop on complete silence, like when mic settings aren't configured properly.
 - [x] Left clicking on the taskbar icon should copy the most recently transcribed message to clipboard.
 - [x] Ability to restart the app via "Restart" option in the system tray menu.
+- [ ] Migrate to using LiteLLM as wrapper to support other LLM providers.
+- [ ] Handling for the `settings.json` file, so I'm not committing changes to mine.
 - [ ] Review and validate setup and installation process
 - [ ] Write tests for installation/update process
 - [ ] Update and improve README.md